Mattias1/ddd-draughts/QueryBuilder-Options.md

 You can add your own format if you want.
 For inspiration, take a look [here](/QueryBuilder/Options/CamelToSnakeColumnFormat.cs).

+**Note** that Dapper by default cannot deal with snake case and NodaTime objects.
+You can enable that globally with something like: `QueryBuilderOptions.SetupDapperWithSnakeCaseAndNodaTime();`

 ### SmartDate
 If enabled this modifies date logic to be more sensible.